napari-organoid-counter

 title = {{HelmholtzAI-Consultants-Munich/napari-organoid-

-counter: first release of napari plugin for lung
+counter: second release of the napari plugin for lung

 organoid counting}},